The Difference between Electronic Signature and Digital Signature

 The Process & Validity behind Digital Signature Technology.

-Public Key Infrastructure – PKI
+What is Public Key Infrastructure – PKI

 cryptographic system that uses two keys, a public key known to everyone and a private key, the private key has full control to the key owner, and has to keep in secured environment.
 A unique element to the public key system is that the public and private keys are related in such a way that only the public key can be used to encrypt messages and only the corresponding private key can be used to decrypt them.
 Moreover, it is virtually impossible to deduce the private key if you know the public key.